 The IRTE is a professional sector of the Society of Operations Engineers.
 The SOE was formed on 1 September 2000 by the merger of two well-known professional bodies, the Institute of Road Transport Engineers (IRTE) and the Institute of Plant Engineers (IPlantE).
-More recently, the incorporation of the Bureau of Engineering Surveyors (BES) has further enhanced the SOE’s representation of, and those engaged in, the professional engineering industries.
+More recently, the incorporation of the Bureau of Engineering Surveyors (BES) and more recently the institute of operations Engineers (I.O.E.) has further enhanced the SOE’s representation of, and those engaged in, the professional engineering industries.

 Over the years the IRTE has developed strong links with many companies in the road transport and motor vehicle industries.
 These links have been forged through events such as the involvement of the IRTE at truck shows, conferences and seminars.
 IRTE members are engaged in senior engineering positions, training, involved in joint technical support investigations, presentation of monthly technical support lectures and discussion forums, and social events such as dinner/dances, golf days and other informal centre activities.

-Whilst membership of the Institute is through the London UK head office, there are three South African centres - based in Cape Town, Durban and Johannesburg, which endeavour to work within their respective regions.
+Whilst membership of the Institute is through the London UK head office, the Johannesburg Centre locally represents the interests of South Africa members of the IRTE.
+There are three South African centres - based in Cape Town, Durban and Johannesburg, which endeavour to work within their respective regions.
 It is the intention of the centres to improve the effectiveness and influence of the IRTE in Southern Africa through its involvement in automotive technical and legislative support issues, liaison with Local, Provincial and National Government on road traffic, and the education and training of technologically competent personnel for the road transport industry.

 The IRTE Mission Statement